Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Overview of the main results

-In summary, the system can emit four possible photonic states of frequency-entangled pairs, due to two possible initial states and two final states (these are summarized in Fig.~\ref{fig:1}(b) and Fig.~\ref{fig:1}(b)(c)).
-These states can be distinguished a posteriori by a measurement of the frequencies of the two emitted photons.
-For instance, a photon of frequency $\omega_{+}$ on one side consistently corresponds to a photon with frequency $(\omega_{-}\pm\Gamma_S/\hbar)$ on the opposite side.
+\mbox{}\\ In summary, the system can emit four possible photonic states of frequency-entangled pairs, due to two possible initial states and two final states.
+These are summarized in Fig.~\ref{fig:1}(b) and Fig.~\ref{fig:1}(c). \addGR{In Sec.~\ref{subsec:distillation} we explain how to detect and separate different entangled states.
+In the general case, frequency-entangled states involve four distinct frequencies.
+The method in Ref.~\cite{Imany:2018} can be used to perform a Bell test in the frequency domain using a microwave-phase modulator to generate frequency sidebands.}